1. Home

 Which places in the US have the least peak sun hours?

-Alaska, where some parts of the state for some months of the year get no peak sun hours, gets the least peak sun hours.
+Alaska, where some parts of the state get no sunlight for some months of the year, gets the fewest peak sun hours.
 In the lower 48, coastal Washington and Oregon, New England, and Michigan, Pennsylvania, West Virginia, Ohio, and Indiana, get the lowest averages of peak sun hours.

 Do solar panels work on cloudy or rainy days?